 How to apply?

-- UNOG is not responsible for the delivery or transport of any donated IT equipment.
+- UNOG is not responsible for the delivery or transport of any donated IT equipment or furniture.

 - This programme does not provide any technical support for donated equipment.